Jason Carroll (journalist)

 Jason Frederick Carroll is an American journalist who is a national correspondent for CNN, a cable-news television channel.

 Early life and education

-Carroll was born in Westlake Village, California.
+Carroll is from Westlake, California.
 He graduated with a Bachelor of Arts degree in literature and creative writing from the University of Southern California, located in Los Angeles, California.

 Career

 Carroll was scouted as a model after high school.
-His broadcast career started as an on-air intern at KGET-TV in Bakersfield, California.
+His broadcast career started while at University as an on-air intern at KGET-TV in Bakersfield, California.
 He also interned for 60 Minutes.
-He worked for CBS2 in Los Angeles before moving to CNN New York.
+His professional life includes reporting for CBS2 in Los Angeles before moving to CNN New York.

-Since joining CNN he has covered breaking-news stories including the earthquake in Haiti, following soldiers into war in Afghanistan, numerous Hurricanes including Hurricane Katrina, and Hurricane Sandy.
+Since joining CNN he has covered numerous political and breaking-news stories including Presidential elections in 2016 and 2020, wars in Ukraine and Afghanistan, the East Palestine train derailment, the earthquake in Haiti, Hurricanes Hurricane Katrina, and Hurricane Sandy.

+Carroll was detained live on air by the Los Angeles Police Department while covering the June 2025 Los Angeles protests.

 Awards

-Carroll is a recipient of numerous awards including an Edward R. Murrow Award.
+Carroll is a recipient of numerous awards including an Emmy and the Edward R. Murrow Award.